SystemsApproach/security/principles.rst

 Interestingly, Saltzer and Schroeder explicitly mention "firewalls" in the section of their paper on least privilege, using the analogy from the physical world (a wall to prevent the spread of fire) before the concept of network firewalls had been invented.
-As we will discuss later, it turns out that the widespread use of network firewalls for most of their history *failed* to follow the principle of least privilege, in that it is common to find large "zones" of a network
+As we discuss later, it turns out that the widespread use of network firewalls for most of their history *failed* to follow the principle of least privilege, in that it is common to find large "zones" of a network